bems2588/password-generator/README.md

 ## Purpose

-This website generates radndom passwords that include lower and upper case characters, as well as numbers and symbols.
+This website generates random passwords that include lower and upper case characters, as well as numbers and symbols.

 ## Built With